-It was there in January of 2018 that King had a fateful meeting with Rivera, who was then head coach of the Carolina Panthers.
+It was at the Women’s Careers in Football Forum in January of 2018 that King had a fateful meeting with Rivera, who was then head coach of the Carolina Panthers.
 She impressed Rivera enough to land internships with the team during the 2018 and ’19 offseasons.

 Between her stints with the Panthers, King earned a role as assistant wide receivers and special teams coach for the Arizona Hotshots of the Alliance of American Football.
 She helped the Hotshots move into a tie for first place while ranking second in yards and points per game before AAF was disbanded.

-“Jennifer is a bright young coach,” Rivera told the team’s official website.
+“Jennifer is a bright young coach,” Rivera said.
 “Her familiarity with my expectations as a coach and my firsthand knowledge of her work ethic and preparation were big factors in bringing her to the (team).”

-In 2020, King helped the Washington Football Team win its first NFC East title since 2015.
+In 2020, King helped Washington capture its first NFC East crown since 2015.
 Her advice to women interested in working in sports is to always be ready for the job you want and remember that networking is everything.

 “Three of my football jobs have come from a single phone call and I was literally starting the position within weeks,” she explained.
 “I’ve always kept myself prepared and studied to be ready at any moment because the sports world moves so fast.
 Find any way possible to get out and meet people to build genuine relationships.
 I am living proof of you never know where a conversation may take you.”